-\ Indoor and Outdoor Pools

-- \ Restaurant/Lounge/Meeting Facilites
+PICTURES C HOLLYWOOD PICTURES , C TOUCH

+Location: DeBartolo Hall

+Date: April 10th, 11th, and 12th

+Admission: \$3 Time: Thursday 10PM; Friday and Saturday: 8 and 10:30 PM

-- \ One Mile from Campus Call 574-272-5220 or 877-783-8496 Rooms available for all Home Football Games.
-52890 SR 933/US 31 North South Bend Just North of I 80/90 Buit
+Complimentary Hot Breakfast Indoor and Outdoor Pools Restaurant/Lounge/Meeting Facilities One Mile from Campus Call 574-272-5220 or 577-753-8496 Rooms available for all Home Football Games 52890 SR 933/US 31 North South Bend Just North of I 80/90 Exit

 The Browsing Bookstore at 5505 Grape Road 574-271-1273 Hundreds of new Oxford and University Press Titles at 50-90% off Publisher's List price delivered fresh every month.
-State legislators encounter new financial problems ♦ Forecast projects states will have \$100 million less to spend Associated Press INDIANAPOLIS State lawmakers will have about \$100 million less to spend on government services and programs over the next two years than they planned on, according to an updated revenue forecast released Thursday.
+State legislators encounter new financial problems Forecast projects states will have \$100 million less to spend Associated Press INDIANAPOLIS State lawmakers will have about \$100 million less to spend on government services and programs over the next two years than they planned on, according to an updated revenue forecast released Thursday.
 A revenue forecast committee also expects the state to end the current two-year budget cycle in June with \$50 million less in reserves.
 That and other factors would leave a budget deficit of about \$800 million.
 One budget official called it a "fairly pessimistic forecast," and it was a dose of more bad news to lawmakers trying to write a new two-year state budget.
 But it was not the drastic hit some, including Gov. Frank O'Bannon, had feared.
-O'Bannon said.
+WASHINGTON A budget endorsing \$550 billion in tax cuts through 2013 passed narrowly in the House early Friday but faces an uncertain fate in the Senate, where moderate Republican Olympia Associated Press "It was not as bad as a lot of us thought it might be," O'Bannon said.
 "I think maybe the good news is it appears maybe here in Indiana the economy is bottoming out, and hopefully we will see some slow growth in this fiscal year and the next two."
 Legislative leaders said it should not force major cutbacks in competing state budget plans passed by Democrats who lead the House and Republicans who control the Senate.
 Lawmakers hope to reach a compromise that can pass both chambers by April 24.
 Although \$150 million is only a small percentage of the approximately \$22.5 billion lawmakers expect to spend over the next two years, it is a significant amount given the state's finances.
-Budget bills passed by House Democrats and Senate Republicans would each tap more than \$500 million from teacher-pension savings and other dedicated accounts to pay for themselves and help ensure schools get minimal funding "It was not as bad as a lot of increases. us thought it might be,' The plans also would virtually freeze spending on Medicaid and prisons at current levels, even though O'Bannon has called that unrealistic.
-He has said at least \$263 million is needed to pay for cost increases in Medicaid, the state and federal health care program for the poor and disabled.
-And he wants \$26 million in new dollars to open and staff 1,576 new beds at two state prisons to meet increases in adult male felons.
-State Medicaid officials delivered a bit of good news to lawmakers Thursday when they reduced by \$44 million the state money they say is needed to adequately fund Medicaid over the next two years.
-They also expect to spend about \$20 million less than was appropriated for the program this fiscal year.
-The state still faces a budget crunch despite increases in sales and cigarette taxes that legislators approved in June.
-Revenue from the increase in sales taxes is primarily set aside to pay for property tax relief, and revenue from the increase in cigarette taxes is coming in below projections.
-Overall tax collections have continued to suffer from the sluggish economy.
-Without factoring in the tax increases, state tax revenue is expected to grow by 3.1 percent in the fiscal year that begins July 1 and by 4.5 percent in fiscal year 2005, according to the updated forecast.
-Although lawmakers have until April 29 to adjourn the regular session, they hope to reach a budget compromise and wrap up other business by April 24.
+Budget bills passed by House Democrats and Senate Republicans would each tap more than \$500 million from teacher-pension savings and other dedicated accounts to pay for themselves and help ensure schools get minimal funding GOP passes budget through House Divided mostly along party lines, the House voted 216-211 for the \$2.27 trillion budget, which sets guidelines for spending and tax bills passed this year.
+GOP leaders had reworked it to make sure a \$550 billion tax cut would be protected from the decisive vote.